nmasse-itix/rhte-api/README.md

 ## Reset the Demo

-- Open the [Apicurio Studio](https://studio.apicur.io/), go to `APIs` > `View all APIs` and select the `RHTE API 1.0`.
+- Open the [Apicurio Studio](https://studio.apicur.io/), go to `APIs` > `View all APIs` and select the `Red Hat Event API 1.0`.
 - Set the version back to `1.0`
 - Remove the path `/participants`
 - Publish the API to your GitHub repository
-- Go to your 3scale admin portal and delete the four services (RHTE 1.1 TEST, RHTE 1.1 PROD, RHTE 2.0 TEST, RHTE 2.0 PROD)
+- Go to your 3scale admin portal and delete the four services (Red Hat Event API 1.1 TEST, Red Hat Event API 1.1 PROD, Red Hat Event API 2.0 TEST, Red Hat Event API 2.0 PROD)
 - Also delete the four ActiveDocs
 - Trigger a new pipeline run
 - In GitHub, open the [server.js](server.js) file and comment the `router.get("/participants" ...` lines.